yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 The workflow is:

-1. formulate the full 50-asset financial optimization problem;
+1. formulate the full 50-asset financial optimization problem
-2. build and validate the portfolio data and cost inputs;
+2. build and validate the portfolio data and cost inputs
-3. solve classical baseline portfolios;
+3. solve classical baseline portfolios
-4. calibrate investor preferences and risk controls;
+4. calibrate investor preferences and risk controls
-5. screen a smaller set of candidate rebalance coordinates;
+5. screen a smaller set of candidate rebalance coordinates
-6. formulate the reduced active-support problem as a QUBO;
+6. formulate the reduced active-support problem as a QUBO
-7. use QAOA to search the feasible support space;
+7. use QAOA to search the feasible support space
-8. return selected supports to the full continuous portfolio model;
+8. return selected supports to the full continuous portfolio model
-9. independently reconstruct and validate the resulting portfolios; and
+9. independently reconstruct and validate the resulting portfolios, and
-10. compare the final candidates through an explainable decision-support layer.
+10. compare the final candidates through an explainable decision-support layer

 ---